Chetan2708/React.JS_Projects/Project_2/README.md

-# You can preview this project here..
+# You can preview this project here
 [Live preview](https://coin-trader-hq.vercel.app/) the Crypto guide web-app.

 # Getting Started with Create React App